nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 5 - Instruction Sets and Operands.md

 ## 5.3 Instruction Sets
 - Two decisions in designing programmable processors:
 	- **Instruction Set**: Set of operations provided by the processor.
+		- Every command that a given CPU can understand/execute.
 	- **Instruction Representation**: Format for each instruction.
 - Assume that on each iteration of the processor's fetch-execute cycle, it will fetch and execute 1 instruction.
 - *Instruction representation* refers to the binary representation that hardware uses for instructions.